srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

         },
     ```

-    Lower in the JSON is a section for the **tempsensor** module, where the `properties.desired` section contains the desired properties for the configuration of the edge module.
+    Lower still in the JSON is a section for the **tempsensor** module, where the `properties.desired` section contains the desired properties for the configuration of the edge module.

     ```json
                 },